auth0/docs/articles/extensions/github-deploy.md

 ### Deploy database connection scripts

-In order to deploy database connection scripts, you must first create a directory under `database-connections`.
+To deploy database connection scripts, you must first create a directory under `database-connections`.
 The name of the directory must __exactly__ match the name of your [database connection](${manage_url}/#/connections/database) in Auth0.
 Of course, you can create as many directories as you have database connections.

 Under the created directory, create one file for every script you want to use.
 The allowed scripts are: